 About the Youth Bands

-Auditions for the youth band will be held in October.
+Auditions for the youth bands are held each year in the fall.
 Learn more about auditioning →

 A cornerstone of the TYBB program is its commitment to bringing first-rate musicians from all over the world to the Triangle.
 Guest soloists and clinicians have included: Keith Wilkinson (Brass Band of the Western Reserve), Terry Everson (Professor of Trumpet, Boston University), Michael Kris (Professor of Low Brass, University of North Carolina at Chapel Hill), Mark Clodfelter (Professor of Trumpet, University of North Carolina Greensboro), James E. Jackson III (euphonium, U.S. Coast Guard Band), Jens Lindemann (Professor of Trumpet, UCLA and former trumpet, Canadian Brass), Steve Sykes (tuba soloist, conductor, and adjudicator), Chris Martin (Principal Trumpet, Chicago Symphony), Colin Williams (Principal Trombone, Atlanta Symphony), Demondrae Thurman (Professor of Euphonium, University of Alabama and Sotto Voce Quartet), Tom Bratten (U.S. Army Band), Vince DiMartino (Professor of Trumpet, Centre College, Danville, Kentucky), Don Eagle (NC Symphony), Dennis DeJong (Carolina Brass), and composers Philip Sparke and Ray Farr.